openenclave/openenclave/tools/oegenerate/README.md

  4. An endorsement for OE report/evidence.

 For certificates, the user can pass in the public/private key.
-`oecert` is not suitable for production use.
+`oegenerate` is not suitable for production use.

-Usage: `oecert Options`
+Usage: `oegenerate Options`

 where `Options` are: